Need copy on Queenstown?

 Home of Adventure.

 Greens of grandeur, majestic landscapes and world-class amenities welcome golfers in Queenstown.
 Courses of acclaimed design nestled in dramatic mountainscapes, inviting golfers of all abilities to experience one of the world’s most spectacular golf locations.

 Home to some of New Zealand’s most stunning fairways, Queenstown boasts seven spectacular golf courses, including three championship courses and four experience courses.
-The host destination to the New Zealand Golf Open, offers an unparalleled golf holiday experience for players of all abilities.
+The host destination of the New Zealand Golf Open offers an unparalleled golf holiday experience for players of all abilities.

 Queenstown’s temperate climate and long days provide the ideal setting to perfect your swing as you explore the diversity of unique courses and variety of terrain.